Monday, 30 March 2009

 About Me

 When I started this blog in 2009, it was a way to capture my joy at being back in a kitchen during my university holidays (in my first year we couldn't cook in term time).
 I quickly realised that I had a single focus: baking and desserts.
-Though I had a patchy first few months, I kept blogging all the way through my degree (I left Oxford University in 2011 with a degree in English Language and Literature, specialising in medieval - yes, I am a geek) and haven't stopped since.
+Though I had a patchy first few months, I kept blogging all the way through my degree (I left Oxford University in 2011 with a degree in English Language and Literature, specialising in medieval).

 The view from St Mary's tower over Oxford.

 I grew up in rural Devon, in South West England, which means that I have strong opinions about scones.
-My mum now lives in the Swiss Alps, so I spend a lot of time there - it's always been just the two of us, so we're very close.
+I also spent a lot of my childhood in the Swiss Alps.
+My mum moved out permanently in 2007, so I spend quite a bit of time there.
 It's a beautiful place (and also why the name Poires au Chocolat is in French).

 A summer view over the town my mum lives in.